1788 Vermont Republic gubernatorial election

-The 1788 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1788 Vermont Republic gubernatorial election took place on September 2, 1788.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Manchester on October 9.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.
 In the race for governor, Thomas Chittenden was re-elected to his eleventh one-year term.

 In the election for lieutenant governor Joseph Marsh was re-elected to a one-year term.
 The freemen re-elected Samuel Mattocks as treasurer, his third one-year term.
 The names of candidates and balloting totals were not recorded.